gennaschwarz-repo/taktile-take-home-challenge/README.md

 This workflow, when triggered, executes the following actions step-by-step:

-**Enable/Disable Debugging**
-1. Sets the toggle for NB36 to hide/gain additional visibility into API requests/responses
-2. Ex: Setting 'DEBUG=true' (see line 31) will enable additional debugging

 **Set Current Code**
 1. Retrieves the current code of Summarize and Multiply files from the main branch
 2. Path to files is 'Summarize.py' and 'Multiply.py'